annahanoshenko/RestfulBooker_API_AutomationTesting/README.md

 This repository contains automated test cases for the Restful Booker API, an API that allows users to create, update, retrieve, and delete hotel bookings.
 The tests are written in C# using the NUnit testing framework and utilize RestSharp for making HTTP requests to interact with the API.

+I created drag-and-drop positive and negative test cases to test the Recycling, Deleting, Zooming, and Closing of images.
+For zooming, I created an array ImageWidget[] imageWidgets, and, using Dictionary<string, string>, I can work with different manipulations on a specific image.

 **Features

 Test Scenarios: -Create Booking (POST): Verifying the correct creation of a new booking with the required parameters. -Update Booking (PUT): Ensuring bookings can be updated successfully. -Partial Update (PATCH): Testing partial updates to booking data and validating responses. -Delete Booking (DELETE): Testing deletion of bookings, including scenarios for non-existent bookings. -Health Check (GET /ping): Verifying the API’s availability with a simple ping request.